How Does DTF Printing Work | Updated Guide [2024]

 How does DTF Printing Work?

-DTF printing is a relatively quick process as compared to other printing methods.
+DTF printing is a relatively quick process as compared to other type of printing techniques.
 Here is a breakdown of the process of how DTF works from start to finish.

 Step 1: Design Preparation